-Narrow Voltage DC (NVDC) Design in SGM41511
+Narrow Voltage DC (NVDC) Design in SGM41512

-The SGM41511 features an NVDC design using the BATFET that connects the system and battery.
-By using the linear region of the BATFET the charger regulates the system bus voltage (SYS pin) above the minimum setting using buck converter even if the battery voltage is very low.
+The SGM41512 features an NVDC design using the BATFET that connects the system and battery.
+By using the linear region of the BATFET, the charger regulates the system bus voltage (SYS pin) above the minimum setting using buck converter even if the battery voltage is very low.
 MOSFET linear mode allows for the large voltage difference between SYS and BAT pins to appear as $V{DS}$ across the switch while conducting and charging battery.
-SYS\MIN[2:0] register sets the minimum system voltage (default 3.5V).
-If the system is in minimum system voltage regulation, VSYS\STAT bit is set.
+SYS\MIN[2:0] register sets the minimum system voltage regulation, VSYS\STAT bit is set.